 Cuba Yacht Charter: Santiago de Cuba

 This eastern seaport city, closer to Haiti than Havana, is Afro-Caribbean.
-The rhythms, aromas, sprit and style are distinct from the Spanish and French colonial heritage that informs the rest of the island.
+The rhythms, aromas, spirit and style are distinct from the Spanish and French colonial heritage that informs the rest of the island.
 It is a metropolis of fierce individualists whose ancestors played a part in the evolution of Cuban literature, music, architecture, politics and ethnology.
 Neighborhoods have distinct personalities.
-There are interesting museums and art galleries, an array of artisan shops and great music.
-Calle Heredia, just off Parque Céspedes, is Cuba’s version of Bourbon Street.
-Several places showcase renowned traditional Cuban musicians nightly.
+On almost every street, you can slip into a storefront to enjoy live music, day and night.
+The many museums include an opulent collection from the Bacardi estate.
 If you are an avid urban explorer, you will be dazzled Santiago de Cuba.
-Be prepared, this colorful, sensual, exciting city, like all big cities, also has a gritty side.
+Be prepared, this friendly, colorful, sensual, exciting city, like all big cities, also has a gritty edge.

 Baracoa is a tropical gem, well off the beaten track.
 The seaside village is a bucolic retreat.
 Life moves at an unhurried pace, passively observed from front porch rockers and domino tables.
 El Yunque mountain, criss-crossed with ancient trails festooned with orchids and exotic birds, reaches a mile skyward.
 Bike through the wilderness, hike to a waterfall, go rafting on the Río Yumurí.
 The region is rich in palm and cocoa trees.
 Try local treats of white chocolate encased in palm bark, and cucuruchos; coconut, honey, and fresh fruit in a palm bark cone.